Jia7777777/Java_project_1/README.md

 - What will the application do?
 It lets you enter information about courses in university course list.
 Information might be different course names, course times.
-It will produce a list of courses that fit entered information and are not full.
+It will produce a list of courses that fit entered information and are open for registration.
 - Who will use it?
 University students!
 - Why is this project of interest to you?